jpdias/jpdias.github.io/_posts/2019-04-21-oposecaprilchallenge.md

 Moving on, a check for embedded files comes to mind.
 So, using ```$ binwalk -e challenge.jpg``` a ZIP file appeared: ```46D41.zip``` with a file named ```dd02c7c2232759874e1c205587017bed``` inside.

-Using [fcrackzip](https://github.com/hyc/fcrackzip) did not properly worked on the zip (with both wordlist and brute-force).
+For some reason [fcrackzip](https://github.com/hyc/fcrackzip) did not properly worked on the zip (with both wordlist and brute-force).

 Going traditional, I found several Python scripts on GitHub capable of brute-forcing ZIP password-protected files.
 Using *military grade challenge* as a hint, I guess it must be an "easy" password.